End of employment, redundancy and insolvency of employer

-If you are having difficulty paying or need advice, talks to the Social Security Department.
+If you are having difficulty paying or need advice, talk to Customer and Local Services.

 Are you getting all the financial support you are entitled to?

-You should check if you qualify for Income Support Benefit.
+You should check if you qualify for Income Support.
 Redundancy pay is treated as savings for the purposes of working out income support benefit.
 Pay given in lieu of notice and holiday pay received at the end of employment is treated as income.

 Is redundancy pay treated as taxable income?

-Actual Redundancy Pay which is based on years of service is taxed by the Tax Department if it is over £50,000.00.
+Actual Redundancy Pay which is based on years of service is taxed by Customer and Local Services if it is over £50,000.00.